 EXTERIOR: Our inspectors look at sidewalks and driveways; steps, windows, siding, trim, doors as well as surface drainage.
 Decks, porches, and balconies are also inspected.

-ROOFING: Unless weather conditions, condition or pitch of a roof are such that we are not able to get on the roof, we will get up on your roof.
-Your inspector will provide important information about your roof, including its age, roof draining systems, buckled shingles, loose gutters and downspouts.
+ROOFING: Your inspector will provide important information about your roof, including its age, roof draining systems, buckled shingles, loose gutters and downspouts.

 PLUMBING: Home inspections include examining the water supply and drainage systems in your home as well as water heating equipment and fuel storage systems.
 Drainage pumps and sump pumps also fall under this category.